 Product Management for dummies is a heads-up for anything you’d like to learn in Product management.
-According to the authors - Brain Lawley and Pamela Schure only a tiny fraction of people are trained for this vital role of Product manager.
+According to the authors - Brian Lawley and Pamela Schure only a tiny fraction of people are trained for this vital role of Product manager.

 As it claims, it is a great read for product managers to upskill themselves and manage products effectively.

-The book throws light on areas like creating a winning strategy for the product, analyzing market and customer feedback, communicating requirements to other functional teams.
+The book throws light on areas like creating a winning strategy for the product, analyzing the market and customer feedback, communicating requirements to other functional teams.

 Link to buy the book: Product Management for Dummies